The Heyday of American Communism: The Depression Decade

 The rest of the history of the communist movement includes the international convulsion called Titoism, which began in 1948; the crises around the death of Stalin (1953) and—ever more so—around the speech (1956) in which Khrushchev unveiled the portrait of Stalin as a monstrously bloody dictator; and around the armed suppression of the Hungarian movement for socialist freedom.
 The most recent crisis has arisen over the destruction of Solidarity in Poland.
 But since all these have taken place within the frame of the cold war, they have not been accompanied by the drastic policy swings, from right to left and back again, of CP history before the cold war.

 None of these periods of mutations originated in American conditions, but they nonetheless define the different phases of the history of the American CP, as of every CP.
 This is one of the difficulties in understanding and relating the history of the Party.
 The two volumes by Theodore Draper that inaugurated the writing of the Party’s history in period-by-period close-ups were exemplary in handling this problem.
-These books were so expertly and fully researched and so clearly presented that no one dared to take on the same project before the third volume in the series appeared.
+1 These books were so expertly and fully researched and so clearly presented that no one dared to take on the same project before the third volume in the series appeared.
 But then Draper dropped the project.
 This no doubt helps to explain why it has taken so long for a historian to do full justice to the decade, the Thirties, in which the CP had the greatest impact on American life.
-In the meantime the materials for …
+In…

 This article is available to online subscribers only.